 How to buy crypto on Uphold?

 Uphold is a crypto wallet, and provides you with a range of crypto tools to help you buy and sell over 250 different cryptocurrencies.
-Plus, unlike any other platform Uphold allows you to trade in one step between any supported asset of your choice.
+Plus, unlike some other platforms Uphold allows you to trade in one step between any supported asset of your choice.

 Simply create a free account on Uphold.com or via the Uphold app and follow the three steps below to start buying crypto.
 Here's how: